sjbennett123/gloryforthefist/content/current_writeups/get_to_the_choppa/_index.md

 ---
-title: Get to the Choppa
+title: To Stonewood (Get to the Choppa!)

 Layout: module

 author: Chris Colland
 reviewer: Mary Courtney
-weight: 3
+weight: 1
 schedule: saturday early afternoon
 cascade:
   reset: No Respawns in the Mausoleum.
 Once you are dead you are dead unless the other NPCS can bring you back using their skills if intelligent enough to do so